 TOUR 2- CASABLANCA WINE VALLEY, VALPARAISO AND CONCON

 Even if you’re not much of a wine drinker, exploring the vineyards of the Casablanca Valley is a real treat as they are simply beautiful properties, surrounded by green vines (in spring and summer) as long as the eye can see and never-ending blue skies.
 I’d heard about Casas del Bosque for a while but never actually visited as it’s almost impossible to get to by public transport.
 The vineyard was stunning, to say the least, and we even got to visit the upper part of the vineyard for the most amazing views over the valley.
-The tour was also really interesting and taught me lots about the wine-making process.
+The tour was also really interesting and taught me lot about the wine-making process.

 Interested in finding out more about The Casablanca Valley’s vineyards?
 Check out the post here.

-After a superb late lunch at Boreal Vegan, we drove up the beautiful, winding coastal road to Concon, a little seaside town just outside of Vina del Mar.
+After a superb late lunch, we drove up the beautiful, winding coastal road to Concon, a little seaside town just outside of Vina del Mar.
 Here we enjoyed some blissful beach time watching local kids frolic in the frigid waves.
 As sunset drew closer we made our way up the top of the Concon sand dunes.
 From here, the whole coast is visible- from the high-rise developments to the pockets of sand of the dunes.
 The dunes are huge and quite honesty this quickly rose to be one of my favourite places to watch the sunset in Chile.
 That golden-hour light was magical dancing on the waves and on the sand.
 What a splendid two days of tours it was seeing a lot more of what Chile has to offer.

 Discover Valparaiso on the perfect day trip from Santiago!
 Head over here for the short guide.